I create custom gorgeous WordPress mobile-responsive websites.

 - All standard plugins for extended basic functionality.

 - Favicon – this is the tiny icon or logo that shows on the tab next to your website name within browser windows [will be 1-3 alpha characters (like you or company initials) if an image is not provided by you].

 - Search Engine Optimization (SEO) – Friendly Software (easy to add SEO elements at any time) – if supplied, I can add page titles and meta descriptions as I build out your site.

-- Google Analytics account set up so Google can start tracking statistics (whether you have time to check this right away or not).
+- Google Analytics account set up so Google can start tracking statistics (whether you have time to deal with SEO right away or not).

 - Business Coaching – I can’t help myself.
 I will advise you on things like social media and search engine optimization during the build-out.

-- For the 60 days after launch (going live), I will include my ‘Superb’ WordPress Care Plan – that’s right, I’m here for you afterwards with continued management of your site.
+- For the 30 days after launch (going live), I will include my ‘Essentials’ WordPress Care Plan – that’s right, I’m here for you afterwards with continued management of your site.
 Some plans include monthly website support.